 We were staying at a crappy little motel outside of Sausalito, CA, moving our way north up the coast from Big Sur to Mendocino.
 This motel wasn't charming-crappy, just crappy-crappy with a generous view of the highway right out the front door.
 Yet I'm forever thankful for the crappy-crappy motel and for the moment that we created there - one I'll remember for the rest of my days.
-One of the beautiful things of marriage is creating those moments to capture and store in a box for the rest of time - available to effortlessly call upon as a little gift, to bring a smile.
+One of the beautiful things about marriage is creating those moments to capture and store in a box for the rest of time - available to effortlessly call upon as a little gift, to bring a smile.

 Alex was a different character.
-Though I didn't know him first hand, I do know my uncle, who's an eerily similar version of his old man, or so I'm told.
+I didn't know him first-hand, though I do know my uncle, who's an eerily similar version of his old man, or so I'm told.
 Stern, emotionless, Slavic, lips contracted by default.
 The kind of guys that may or may not show up for Christmas dinner.
 They both wear a mustache just to be sure a smile doesn't slip out and ruin their image.
 The type of guys that raise well-behaved kids and ornery adults.
 And yet, uniquely funny and strikingly witty at just the right time.
 They both somehow carry the mantle of the funniest and grumpiest person in the family.

 My Grandma, in comparison, is sweet, quick to laughter, and never met a person that she didn't immediately like.
 They were quite a pair, my grandparents, or so I imagine.